 KMT understood what was required to support CHC in their growth with an IT infrastructure overhaul.
 Both Brad and Scott took a personal hands on approach, discussing balanced solutions which were designed to implement at a pace the business could realistically absorb.
 A solid IT roadmap and strategic agenda was provided and there was a capable team that could deal with day to day issues while improvements were made.

-When COVID-19 hit Australia in March 2020, CHC required all staff to be set up working from home remotely within a tight time-frame.
+When COVID-19 hit Australia in March 2020, CHC required all staff to be set up for remote working within a tight time-frame.
 Within a week and a half, KMT were able to reshuffle server requirements, install a new firewall, create remote gateways for our growing number of users and manage the upgrade of our internet service.
 “Throughout the process, KMT were informative, patient and reliable” comments a CHC representative.

 KMT has been managing Clarke Hopkins Clarke IT infrastructure for years.
 They have been able to respond to any request and keep the system working consistently.
-When the COVID-19 pandemic difficulties posed a risk to the business, KMT was contacted to reshuffle server requirements and make it possible and safe for users to work remotely.
+When the COVID-19 pandemic difficulties posed a risk to the business, KMT was contacted to reshuffle server requirements.
+They made it possible and safe for users to work remotely.
 This was done in the most satisfactory manner, with Fortinet VPN SSL solution implemented to allow all users access from home without the need for a true VPN.

 The relationship between Clarke Hopkins Clarke and KMT has been a very beneficial one for the architecture practice.
 From the time KMT was contracted, it has always been able to provide sound and reliable IT system, which has been the heart of Clarke Hopkins Clarke smooth business operations.